 You can also purchase sand in cool colours.
 This allows you to make coloured kinetic sand.

-For therapists, kinetic sand is an interesting material to use in sand trays.
+For therapists, this is an interesting material to use in sand trays.
 The proprioceptive sensory feedback kids receive from squishing and squeezing the sand can create a calming effect.
 You can still have the child add toys and play out scenes.

-Once you know how to make kinetic sand and realize how easy it is, you’ll never need to buy it again!
+Once you know how to make kinetic sand at home and realize how easy it is, you’ll never need to buy it again!